public class DockableBar

 chart1.getDataGrid().setAutoSize(false);

-public void setAutoSize(boolean value)
+resetAutoSizepublic void setAutoSize(boolean value)

 chart1.getDataGrid().setAutoSize(false);

-public java.awt.Color getBackColor()
+value - resetAutoSizepublic java.awt.Color getBackColor()

 Gets or sets a value for the background color of a dockable bar.

-The effect of this method is to change the background behind any dockable bar object such as the DataGrid
+The effect of this method is to change the background behind any dockable bar object such as the DataGrid.

 Named color are supported (e.g. Red), to use Hex notation you have to use quotes (e.g. "#FF00FF").